datamade/coordinated-entry-screening/README.md

 ### Dependencies

-The Coordinated Entry Screening tool leverages the power of RapidSMS [(a framework built on top of Django for creating mobile services)](https://www.rapidsms.org/), rapidsms-decisiontree-app [(an app to support the creation of surveys)](https://rapidsms-decisiontree-app.readthedocs.io/en/latest/), and the [Twilio API](https://www.twilio.com/) for text messaging.
+The Coordinated Entry Screening tool leverages the power of RapidSMS [(a framework built on top of Django for creating mobile services)](https://www.rapidsms.org/), `rapidsms-decisiontree-app` [(an app to support the creation of surveys)](https://rapidsms-decisiontree-app.readthedocs.io/en/latest/), and the [Twilio API](https://www.twilio.com/) for text messaging.
 DataMade forked, updated, and customized some of these dependencies.
 At the very least, clone the DataMade fork of `rapidsms-decisiontree-app` to your local machine.

 #### DataMade forks

 * [rapidsms](https://github.com/datamade/rapidsms) - uses Django 1.11
-* [rapidsms-decisiontree-app](https://github.com/datamade/rapidsms-decisiontree-app) - uses Django 1.11 and Python 3; customized to suit the needs of CES
+* [rapidsms-decisiontree-app](https://github.com/datamade/rapidsms-decisiontree-app) - uses Django 1.11 and Python 3, and customized to suit the needs of CES
 * [rapidsms-twilio](https://github.com/datamade/rapidsms-twilio), an integration app – uses Twilio 6.16.2

 #### Other dependencies

 * [twilio-python](https://github.com/twilio/twilio-python)
-* [ngrok](https://ngrok.com/) (**for local development only**)
+* [ngrok](https://ngrok.com/) (*for local development only*)

 ### Getting started

-**Create a Twilio trial account and phone number.**
+**Step 1.
+Create a Twilio trial account and phone number**

 Visit [twilio.com](https://www.twilio.com/), and follow the steps to signup for a new account.
 Please note!
 Trial accounts do not expire, but they can [reach a limit](https://github.com/datamade/coordinated-entry-screening/issues/31) on the number of messages sent.

 Use the Twilio dashboard to add a phone number.
 Then, add your personal cell phone as a [verified caller](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio), since [trial accounts](https://support.twilio.com/hc/en-us/articles/223136107) only communicate with verified numbers.

-**Setup a virtualenv, clone the CES repo, and install dependencies.**
+**Step 2.
+Setup a virtualenv, clone the CES repo, and install dependencies.**

 We recommend using [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html) for working in a virtualized development environment.
 [Read how to set up virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).